top of page

 For compliance to be operational it must be more than a disparate set of practices or something tacked onto the end of a process.
 Instead, it must be a system of processes that work together to increase the certainty of achieving compliance objectives and outcomes.

-To do this compliance must implement all essential behaviours and properties of a goal-driven system.
+To accomplish this, compliance must implement all essential behaviours and properties of a goal-driven system.

 Compliance needs to encompass feed-forward processes that steer towards goals and objectives.
 It must also have feed-back processes to correct for deviations from planned targets.
 It must be capable of meeting obligations at the necessary performance levels to achieve the intended outcomes.
 It must also be continuously improved across all levels.
 If this looks like a production system you are getting the idea.